-Recently completed activities includes the period from the start of the current fiscal year (March 1, 2014) through the date of this document (July 23, 2014).
+Recently completed activities includes the period from the start of the current fiscal year (March 1, 2014) through the date of this document (October 29, 2014).

-In May, 2014, the Company announced commencement of an exploration program on the Oliver Zone, adjacent to the Eagle Gold Deposit.
+In May, 2014, the Company announced commencement of an exploration program on the Olive Zone, adjacent to the Eagle Gold Deposit.
 Phase 1 of the 2014 program includes 3,000 m of diamond drilling.

 In June, 2014, the Company reported results from the first 5 diamond drill holes from Phase 1 of the 2014 Olive Zone exploration program.
-The intercepts bolstered the Company's assessment that the Olive Zone represents a near surface, mineralized shear zone target that has the potential to meaningfully contribute to Victoria's Eagle Gold Mine.
+The Olive Zone represents a near surface, mineralized shear zone target that has the potential to meaningfully contribute to Victoria's Eagle Gold Mine.
 The Olive Zone is only 2km from the proposed Eagle Gold Mine crushing plant and heap leach pad.